mnp014/SpringBoot/README.md

 Contains sample Spring boot application to demonstrate POST request.

-Perform POST and GET on URL
+Perform POST and GET on URL.
 HackTip:
 Use "Postman" browser extension to perform POST and GET request